zerotier/libzt/docs/rxtx.md

 From your app's perspective nothing out of the ordinary has happened.
 It called `socket()`, and got a file descriptor back.

 ***

 ## Establishing a connection

-When your app attempts to establish a connection over a socket the following happens:

 You app connects to a remote host: